10.0.0.1 – 10.0.0.0.1 Admin Login

 • 192.168.0.1: Used by TP-Link, D-Link.

-The 10.0.0.1 address falls under the Class A private IP range, which supports larger networks compared to Class C addresses (e.g., 192.168.x.x).
+The 10.0.0.1 address falls within the Class A private IP range, which supports larger networks than Class C addresses (e.g., 192.168.x.x).

 Frequently Asked Questions (FAQs)